InjectiveLabs/injective-simple-sc-counter-ui/nuxt/README.md

 ```

 In this example, we are calling this function from the `wallet` pinia store, when we click the `Connect Wallet` button.
+Note that this function returns an ethereum address which we need to convert to injective address using the `getInjectiveAddress` utility function.

 We will also need the `walletStrategy` for the `BroadcastClient`, including the networks used, which we defined earlier.